 Basic Secondary Education Certification: Students may choose to pursue a secondary education certification and to take courses focused on secondary education without pursuing the secondary education major.
-This option requires a major in a content-area and certification coursework including student teaching, but does not include the advanced courses EDU 306, 352, 355, 462 and the comprehensive examination required by the secondary education major.
+This option requires a major in a content-area and certification coursework including EDU 455 Student Teaching in the Secondary School but does not include the advanced courses and the comprehensive examination required by the Secondary Education major.